YairMassri/web1100_final-exam/test2.1.md

 //what is the value of x?
+//cual es el valor de x?
 var a = 5;
 var b = 6;
 var c = "hello"